markrachapoom/hardhat/README.md

 # hardhat

-Create, and deploy Ethereum smart contract with hardhat
+Create, and deploy Ethereum Smart Contract with hardhat

 Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts and dApps, as well as easily introducing more functionality around this workflow.
 This means compiling, running and testing smart contracts at the very core.